dratasich/tuw-timesheet/README.md

 ### Monthly Timesheet

+See the usage of the scripts with the option `-h`.

+Example:

 ```bash
 $ ./scripts/org2csv.py -m 2018-01 -p IoT4CPS data/clocks.csv
 $ ./scripts/csv2tex.py --template=templates/timesheet.tex data/2018-01.csv
 $ pdflatex 2018-01.tex
 ```

+`csv2tex` will print warnings and errors considering some timesheet requirements (e.g., working hours <= 10 per day).
+Change the csv where needed and re-run `csv2tex`.

 Avoid following characters in the headlines of your org-file (or you will have to change data preprocessing in the scripts):